-Your license fee is $160 (covers a 2 yr license) no matter how many children you care for.
-Your capacity will be determined by your space.
+Your license fee covers a 2 yr license no matter how many children you care for.
+Your capacity will be determined by your space, ages of children in care and even your personal physical health.
 You also want to consider what your homeowner insurance will cover and liability insurance.
-Maine does not require insurance, but without it you are putting your family at risk.
-Any cost of insurance is a business expense when you look at tax deductions.
+Maine does not require liability insurance, but without it you are putting your family at risk.
+Any cost of insurance is considered a business expense and thus a tax deduction.

-If on public water, you only need a first draw water test for lead.
+If on public water, you only need a one time first draw water test for lead.
 If you have private water, you will need to get an annual general water safety test, as well as, a more extensive test every five years.
-You will also need to get a first draw test for lead.
+You will also need to get a one time first draw test for lead.

 Homes built prior to 1978 will need to be checked for lead.
 Licensing specialists perform lead hazard surveys.

 DHHS will not review an incomplete application, so submit all your materials at once.

 The Family Child Care Checklist for Initial License will help you navigate the process of obtaining a family child care license.
 This checklist is for your use only and should not be submitted.